 As the weather cools, we turn our attention indoors.
 We move from the outdoor sizzle of the weather to the indoor sizzle of our skillets.

-For some of us onions are off the table, as they say, for health reasons, spiritual practice or personal preference, most of us can hardly imagine beginning a sauté without the sweet smell and sparkling sizzle of onions cooking in hot oil.
+For some of us onions are off the table, as they say, for health reasons, spiritual practice or personal preference.
+Most of us can hardly imagine beginning a sauté without the sweet smell and sparkling sizzle of onions cooking in hot oil.

-A garden plant native to central Asia and Palestine, the onion is widely appreciated as both a vegetable and a condiment, not mention its legendary medicinal properties.
-Cultivated for over 5000 years, onions were held in the highest regard by the Egyptians, who used it to pay tribute to the gods and even as a form of payment to slaves during the building of the Great Pyramids.
+A garden plant native to central Asia and Palestine, the onion is widely appreciated as both a vegetable and a condiment, not to mention its legendary medicinal properties.
+Cultivated for over 5000 years, onions were held in the highest regard by the Egyptians, who used them to pay tribute to the gods and as a form of payment to slaves during the building of the Great Pyramids.
 Onions were even placed in the tombs of royalty as tribute to the gods in the afterlife.

 The Gauls believed onions could predict the weather, holding that onions with many layers signaled the coming of a harsh winter.

 An essential cooking ingredient since the Middle Ages, the onion has become one of the most universal flavoring ingredients, serving as the base for just about any dish.